St Stephen's Uniting Church: Building description

 St Stephen's Church is designed in the Inter War Gothic style and occupies a prime location in Macquarie Street, opposite State Parliament.
 The masonry building includes a rectangular church and gallery, hall, offices and ancillary spaces.
 The main elevation is sandstone with carved tracery and leadlight windows and is symmetrical about the eastern window.
 Stairs located at the north and south sides of the entrance vestibule provide access to the gallery and Ferguson Hall below.
 The interiors feature extensive polished timber panelling and plaster ceilings that draw inspiration from traditional English Perpendicular Gothic.

-As at 10 March 2004, the physical condition of the building is good.

 Heritage listing

+St Stephen's Uniting Church was listed on the New South Wales State Heritage Register on 3 September 2004.
+It is part of a group of high quality and historic buildings lining Macquarie Street and contributing to that historic precinct.

-As at 4 March 2004, St Stephen's Uniting Church is likely to be of State significance.
-It is historically and socially significant as the focus of the Parish of St Stephen's, formed in 1842 and is associated with a number of prominent members of Sydney, including Churchmen, Statesmen and Military.
+St Stephen's Uniting Church is historically and socially significant as the focus of the congregation of St Stephen's, formed in 1842 and is associated with a number of prominent members of Sydney, including Churchmen, Statesmen and Military.
 Its history is interwoven with the development of the Presbyterian and Uniting Churches in NSW and Australia, in which it has played a prominent role.
 St Stephen's has been continuously located within the Macquarie Street precinct for over 150 years.
 The church has aesthetic significance as an example of the Inter War Gothic style of architecture, and as one of three extant churches in that style in central Sydney.
-It is part of a group of high quality and historic buildings lining Macquarie Street and contributing to that historic precinct.

-St Stephen's Uniting Church was listed on the New South Wales State Heritage Register on 3 September 2004 having satisfied the following criteria.

-The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The site of St Stephen's Uniting Church is historically significance as the former site of Burdekin House, one of Sydney's Colonial social landmarks for over 90 years.
-Built in 1841-1842 by Thomas Burdekin, it remained in family ownership until sold in 1924.
+St Stephen's Uniting Church sits on the former site of Burdekin House, one of Sydney's Colonial social landmarks for over 90 years.
+Burdekin House was built in 1841-1842 by Thomas Burdekin, and remained in family ownership until sold in 1924.

-St Stephen's is historically significant as the focus of the Congregation of St Stephen's Church, formed in 1842.
+St Stephen's congregation was formed in 1842.
 Since the 1840s St Stephen's has been a part of the spiritual life of the people of Sydney.
 It continues to make an important contribution to the development of religious thought and observance in New South Wales.

-The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 St Stephen's Uniting Church has strong associations with the life and work of: